tarantool/doc/doc/book/box/data_model.rst

 .. _index-box_any:

 **any**.
-Values in a field of this type can be boolean, integer, unsigned, double ,number, decimal, string, uuid, varbinary, array, map, or tuple.
+Values in a field of this type can be boolean, integer, unsigned, double, number, decimal, string, uuid, varbinary, array, map, or tuple.
 Examples: ``true``, ``1``, ``'xxx'``, ``{box.NULL, 0}``.

 Examples of insert requests with different field types: